 Learn more about conflicts of interest so that you can be proactive and avoid them when possible.

-What is a Conflict of Interest?
+What Is a Conflict of Interest?

-Is Conflict of Interest a Crime?
+How a Conflict of Interest Works

 Conflicts of Interest in the Workplace

 Conflicts of interest in the workplace can take on many different forms.
 There are business-related situations, such as an employee having a side business that competes with the employer, and there are personal matters, such as a manager in a romantic relationship with an employee.
 The latter presents a conflict because the manager has the power to give raises or promotions to the employee, and discussions about the company between the two people may also breach confidentiality restrictions.